jwyse/war-go/readme.md

 # War (card game) implemented in Go

+War is a card "game" that doesn't involve any decisions or strategy from the player - the winner is determined by the shuffle/deal and which player goes first.
+I'm implementing it as an exercise to become more familiar with the Go language.

 Slight modification to the Bicycle rules below: when "war" occurs, each player simply turns over one additional card.

 [Rules, according to Bicycle:](https://bicyclecards.com/how-to-play/war/)